KuiKui/VagrantBox/README.md

 **Additional Apache config**

-Some environmental variables are set in `/etc/apache2/apache2.conf` to ease the development :
+An environmental variable is set in `/etc/apache2/apache2.conf` to ease the development :

 * `SetEnv ENV_DEV true` : Use this custom env variable to add dev only features (debug, etc.)
-* `SetEnv REDIRECT_MAGE_IS_DEVELOPER_MODE true` : Used by Magento to switch in dev mode

-Check these variables with PHP :
+Check this variable with PHP :
 ```php
 <?php
 if (isset($_SERVER['ENV_DEV'])) {